-volatility.
-Under Government Accounting Standards Board (GASB) Statement No. 25, assets of public pension plans may also be reported based on their smoothed market value, which mitigates the effects of short-term market volatility by recognizing each year's investment gains/losses over a period of three to five years.
-For example, one smoothing technique recognizes 20% of the difference between the expected (based on the assumed rate of return) and actual investment returns for each of the previous five years.
-GASB 25 allows for the actuarial value to either be smoothed or to equal the current market value.
-In 2009, Public Act 96-0043 required the five State of Illinois retirement systems to switch from using current market value as their actuarial value to using a smoothed market value as their actuarial value, as do all ten local funds reviewed in this report.
+Assets and liabilities are calculated using a number of actuarial assumptions.
+Liabilities are calculated using assumptions about such factors as future salary increases, retirement age and life expectancy.
+Assets can be reported by their current market value, which recognizes unrealized gains and losses immediately in the current year.
+This measure is subject to significant market volatility.
+Under Government Accounting Standards Board (GASB) Statement No. 25, assets of public pension plans may also be reported based on their smoothed market value, which mitigates the effects of short-term market volatility by recognizing each year's investment gains or losses over a period of three to five years.
+32 For example, one smoothing technique recognizes 20% of the difference between the expected (based on the assumed rate of return) and actual investment returns for each of the previous five years.
+GASB 25 allows for the actuarial value to either be smoothed or equal to the current market value.
+In 2009 Public Act 96-0043 required the five State of Illinois retirement systems to switch from using current market value as their actuarial value to using a smoothed market value as their actuarial value, as do all ten local funds reviewed in this report.
 Public Act 96-1495 requires all the public safety pension funds it affects to reset their actuarial value at the market value as of March 30, 2011 and then to proceed with five-year asset smoothing from that time forward.